-Prerequisite: CIS 120: other prerequisites may apply; see online schedule.
+Prerequisite: CIS 120; other prerequisites may apply; see online schedule.
+4 credits = 4 lecture/laboratory

 CIS 229A Special Topics in Networking Security.
 This course is an in-depth study of one or more current topics in Computer Networking Security.
 Topics will be selected by the discipline.